Regina, Saskatchewan, Canada

 This microbrewery specializing in small–batch IPAs, stouts and unusual ales is a family–friendly neighbourhood hub where furry friends are also welcome.
 Playfully named beers are released regularly, so ask the staff for a sample of seasonal creations, such as the fruity Cactus Joose New England IPA.
 Or opt for a pint of smooth, citrusy ale called Sports – the ideal companion to a heated game of cribbage.

-The cassoulet at Crave Kitchen + Wine Bar brings the richness of the region’s soil to the fore with local lentils, wild rice and shiitake mushrooms.
-Slather some Saskatoon–berry mustard on the house–cured charcuterie.
+Crave Kitchen + Wine Bar’s cassoulet brings the richness of the region’s soil to the fore with local lentils, chickpea fritters and Prairie cherry vinaigrette.
+Slather some Saskatoon-berry mustard on the house-cured charcuterie.

 What to Do